-Sources: AER, Rate of return instrument, explanatory statement, December 2018; ESC, Melbourne Water's 2021 water price review, guidance paper, November 2019; IPART, Review of our WACC method, final report, February 2018; ESCOSA, SA Water Regulatory Determination, final determination, June 2020; ERA, Final Decision on Proposed Revisions to the Access Arrangement for the Western Power Network - Appendix 5: Return on Regulated Capital Base, final decision, September 2018; OTTER, 2018 Water and Sewerage Price Determination Investigation, final report, May 2018; ICRC, Regulated water and sewerage services prices 2018-23, final report 1, May 2018.
+Sources: AER, Rate of return instrument, explanatory statement, December 2018; ESC, Melbourne Water's 2021 water price review, guidance paper, November 2019; IPART, Review of our WACC method, final report, February 2018; ESCOSA, SA Water Regulatory Determination, final determination, June 2020; ERA, Final Decision on Proposed Revisions to the Access Arrangement for the Western Power Network-Appendix 5: Return on Regulated Capital Base, final decision, September 2018; OTTER, 2018 Water and Sewerage Price Determination Investigation, final report, May 2018; ICRC, Regulated water and sewerage services prices 2018-23, final report 1, May 2018.

 QTC, DBI, Urban Utilities and Redland City Council all supported a trailing average with a 10-year term.
 QTC supported annual refinancing.
-Urban Utilities suggested the frequency of the refinancing could be annually at a minimum, with the option of more frequent refinancing (maximum quarterly) to assist in reducing repricing and refinancing risk.114
+Urban Utilities suggested the frequency of the refinancing could be annually at a minimum, with the option of more frequent refinancing (maximum quarterly) to assist in reducing repricing and refinancing risk.88

 While quarterly updates could be an option, we consider that annual updates strike a better balance between maintaining a current cost of debt and reducing administrative complexity.
-Most regulators also prefer annual updates.
+We also note that most regulators prefer annual updates.

-We consider that the term of the trailing average should match the term of our chosen cost of debt data source - that is, 10 years - and the frequency of debt tranche refinancing should be yearly.
+Our preliminary view is that the term of the trailing average should match the term of our chosen cost of debt data source-that is, 10 years-and the frequency of debt tranche refinancing should be yearly.